 What to Expect

-We design field education to prepare you for the challenges and rewards of effective social work practice.
+We design Field Practicum Education to prepare you for the challenges and rewards of effective social work practice.
 As a student practitioner, you will integrate the knowledge, skills and values you have learned in the classroom and apply them to real-world social work situations.
-You will earn course credit for field education, which is scheduled concurrently with other classes.
+You will earn course credit for Field Practicum Education, which is scheduled concurrently with other classes.

-Field education is structured in accordance with the Council on Social Work Education, and our field instructors adhere to the National Association of Social Work Code of Ethics.
+Field Practicum Education is structured in accordance with the Council on Social Work Education, and our Field practicum instructors adhere to the National Association of Social Work Code of Ethics.
 In the advanced practice year, students may select a practicum that aligns with their area of specialization.
-To be eligible for graduation, the following field education hours are required:
+To be eligible for graduation, the following Field Practicum Education hours are required:

 * The required hours for Foundation year has been changed due to the pandemic; refer to the syllabi for updated information on the required hours.